MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/partitioningpolicy.md

 | `OverrideCreationTime` | A `bool` indicating whether or not the result extent's minimum and maximum creation times should be overridden by the range of the values in the partition key. | Defaults to `false`.
 Set to `true` if data isn't ingested in-order of time of arrival.
 For example, a single source file may include datetime values that are distant, and/or you want to force retention/caching based on the datetime values and not the time of ingestion.<br/><br/>If set to `true`, we recommend setting the `Lookback` property in the table's [merge policy](mergepolicy.md) to `HotCache`. |

 > [!CAUTION]
-> Setting `OverrideCreationTime` to `true` may cause data shards to be missed by the process that merges extents.
-Data shards are missed if the creation time is older than the `Lookback` period of the table's [merge policy](mergepolicy.md).
-To make sure that the data shards are discoverable, adjust the `Lookback` period to `HotCache`.
+> Setting `OverrideCreationTime` to `true` may cause extents to be missed in the merge process.
+Extents are missed if the creation time is older than the `Lookback` period of the table's [merge policy](mergepolicy.md).
+To make sure that the extents are discoverable, adjust the `Lookback` period to `HotCache`.

 #### Uniform range datetime partition example